rmakoto/dotfiles/README.md

 * click the sub-tab "keys"
 * remove the mappings for key combinations `⌥ + ←` and `⌥ + →`

+## starship-prompt

+### how to customize

+to customize your prompt, just change [~/.dotfiles/starship-prompt/starship.toml](./starship-prompt/starship.toml). you can enable or disable any config you want, and after saving this file, the changes are applied immediatelly.

+for more configs, check [starship documentation](https://starship.rs/config/)

 ## tmux

 ### shortcuts